powhound4/RedwoodCrystals/src/products/Selenite.md

 description: "5\" Selenite Wands from Morocco! \n\nTime to clear that negativity out of your life and remove blockages!
 Selenite is a powerful mineral to bring mental clarity, peace, and provide support through any journey of life.
 Perfect for any home or office space!
-Cleansed and wrapped in rose petals."
+Cleansed and wrapped in rose petals and lavender."
 image: "/uploads/selenite.jpeg"
 tags:
 - selenite